RitaAndAurora/ddrm-jfsebastian/MANUAL.md

 </p>

 J.F.
-Sebastian incorportates a tone selector similar to the one that the original CS80 incorporated.
+Sebastian incorporates a tone selector similar to the one that the original CS80 incorporated.
 The upper row of the tone selector will affect DDRM's channel I parameters, while the lower row will affect channel II.
 Only one button per row at a time can be selected.
 Simply click on the buttons of the upper row and lower row to configure slider positions for channel I and II respectively.

 When a button is selected it will be highlighted.
 However, if any parameter is changed after the button is selected, it will become *unselected* again to indicate that the slider values are no longer *in sync* with the expected values for channel I or channel II button.